1. Abbreviation for Anno Domini

 Increasingly replaced with C.E.

-2. In the First World War Allgemeines Kriegs-Department, the 'General' Department of the German War Ministry.
+2. In the First World War AD was the Allgemeines Kriegs-Department, the 'General' Department of the German War Ministry.

 Also Known As: Anno ab incarnatione Domini